Dark matter direct detection of a fermionic singlet at one loop: Numerical analysis

 \subsection{Direct detection event rates}

 The different Wilson coefficients are expected to generate different features in the DD differential spectrum.
 In the upper-left panel of Fig.~\ref{Dirac_Maj} we plot the DD differential event rates in xenon versus the recoil energy $E_R$ for Dirac DM with a vector-like fermion $F$ (solid blue) and with a right-handed tau (dotted green), and for Majorana DM with a vector-like fermion (dashed red) and with a right-handed tau lepton (dot-dashed purple).
 For details on the astrophysical assumptions used in the numerical analysis see Ref.~\cite{Liu:2017kmx}.
-The rate for Dirac DM with a vector-like fermion is roughly $ 9$ orders of magnitude larger than that with a SM lepton (a tau lepton in this case), because in the latter case the magnetic dipole moment $\mu_\psi$ is suppressed by the DM mass $m_\psi$.
+The rate for Dirac DM with a vector-like fermion is roughly $ 9$ orders of magnitude larger than that with a SM lepton (a tau lepton in this case), because in the latter case there is no contribution from the electric dipole moment $d_\psi$ and the magnetic dipole moment $\mu_\psi$ is suppressed by the DM mass $m_\psi$.
 The smallest rate occurs for Majorana DM with a right-handed tau in the loop.
 The relative size of the spectra is obvious from the relative size of the NR Wilson coefficients discussed in the previous section.

 In the upper-right panel we show the spectrum normalized to the maximum value ($5.7\times 10^{5}\, [9.7\times 10^{-4}]\,{\rm t^{-1}\,day^{-1}\,{\rm keV}^{-1}}$ for Dirac [Majorana] DM) for the case with vector-like fermions in the loop, for Dirac DM (solid blue) and Majorana DM (dashed red).
-The spectral shapes are quite different, which is mainly due to the fact that there is no magnetic moment for Majorana DM.
+The spectral shapes are quite different, which is mainly due to the fact that there are no dipole moments for Majorana DM.

 In the bottom panel of Fig.~\ref{Dirac_Maj} we plot the DD differential rates for Dirac DM with coupling to a right-handed electron (solid blue), muon (dashed red) and tau (dotted green).
 The spectra are the largest for the electron (the lightest lepton), with maxima at roughly the same recoil energy.
 The maxima go approximately in the ratios $\sim (4:2:1)$ for $e, \mu,\tau$.
 This is due to the dependence on the short-range contribution of the photon penguin, $c^q_{VV,\gamma}$, via the NR Wilson coefficient $c_1^p$.
 The spectra are dominated by the photon short-range contribution $c^q_{VV,\gamma}$ for this choice of parameters.